BuilderIO/mitosis/docs/components.md

 ## State

-State is provided by the `useState` hook.
+State is provided by the `useStore` hook.
 Currently, the name of this value must be `state` like below:

 ```jsx
 export default function MyComponent() {